 1. What is the minimum legal age to purchase a firearm in California?

 a.
-18 years of age for rifles or shotguns.
+21 years of age for all firearms and lower receivers.

 2. What is the waiting period for firearm purchases in California?